PASS: Certified Subset Repair for Classical and Quantum Pairwise Constrained Clustering: q-PCKMeans: A Quantum Pairwise Constrained Clustering Algorithm

 \subsection{Additive Improvement Theorem (\(p=1\))}

 We analyze a single-layer \(p=1\) QAOA ansatz under a global budget of \(\mathcal{O}(10^{3})\) measurement shots.
-In this setting, the computational cost depends on the cardinality of the ambiguous set \(S\).
-We capture the remaining improvement potential via the average ambiguity margin \(\bar\eta\), which dictates the additive gain from one QAOA layer.
+In this setting, the computational cost depends on \(|S|\).
+Remaining improvement potential is captured via the average ambiguity margin \(\bar\eta\), which dictates the additive gain from one QAOA layer.

-\begin{definition}[Incremental cost and ambiguity margin] Let \(g^{\star}(i)\) denote the current cluster of sample \(i\) with respect to the present centroids \(\{\mu_g\}_{g=1}^k\).
-For \(i\in S\) define the point–wise margin \( \eta_i = \max\!\Bigl\{0,\; \min_{g\neq g^{\star}(i)} \bigl( \|x_i-\mu_{g^{\star}(i)}\|^{2} -\|x_i-\mu_g\|^{2} \bigr) \Bigr\}. \) Thus \(\eta_i>0\) if and only if at least one alternative cluster shortens the distance of \(x_i\) to its centroid.
+\begin{definition}[Incremental cost and ambiguity margin] Let \(g^{\star}(i)\) denote the current cluster of sample \(i\) with respect to the present centroids \(\{\mu_g\}_{g=1}^K\).
+For \(i\in S\) define the point--wise margin \( \eta_i = \max\!\Bigl\{0,\; \min_{g\neq g^{\star}(i)} \bigl( \|x_i-\mu_{g^{\star}(i)}\|^{2} -\|x_i-\mu_g\|^{2} \bigr) \Bigr\}. \) Thus \(\eta_i>0\) if and only if at least one alternative cluster shortens the distance of \(x_i\) to its centroid.
 The average ambiguity margin is \( \bar\eta=\frac{1}{|S|}\sum_{i\in S}\eta_i. \) \end{definition}

-\paragraph{QUBO cost} Given \( \Delta_{i,g} = \|x_i-\mu_g\|^{2} - \|x_i-\mu_{g^{\star}(i)}\|^{2}, \) let \( f(z)=\sum_{i\in S}\sum_{g=1}^{k}\Delta_{i,g}\,z_{i,g}. \) For the feasible bit-string \(d^{(0)}\) produced by the classical pre-solver, one has \(H(d^{(0)})=f(d^{(0)})\), as all one-hot, must-link, and cannot-link constraints are satisfied, nullifying penalty terms.
+\paragraph{QUBO cost} Given \( \Delta_{i,g} = \|x_i-\mu_g\|^{2} - \|x_i-\mu_{g^{\star}(i)}\|^{2}, \) let \( f(z)=\sum_{i\in S}\sum_{g=1}^{K}\Delta_{i,g}\,z_{i,g}. \) For the feasible bit-string \(d^{(0)}\) produced by the classical pre-solver, one has \(H(d^{(0)})=f(d^{(0)})\), as all one-hot, must-link, and cannot-link constraints are satisfied, nullifying penalty terms.

 \begin{theorem}[Additive improvement with one layer \(p=1\) under penalties] Let \(\ket{d^{(0)}}\in\mathcal H_{\mathrm{one\text{-}hot}}\) be a feasible state and decompose the Hamiltonian as \(H = f(\hat d) + H_{\text{pen}}\), where \(H_{\text{pen}} = H_{\text{one-hot}} + H_{\text{ML}} + H_{\text{CL}}\).
 Let \(B=\sum_{i\in S}\sum_{g<h}(X_{i,g}X_{i,h}+Y_{i,g}Y_{i,h})\) be the one-hot preserving mixer from Lemma~\ref{lem:invariance_onehot}.
 Choose \(\beta = c/\sqrt{|S|}\) with \(0<c\le\pi/6\), and define \(\ket{\psi_1}=U_M(\beta)\,U_C(\gamma)\ket{d^{(0)}}\), with \(U_M(\beta)=e^{-i\beta B}\) and \(U_C(\gamma)=e^{-i\gamma H}\).
 Then